-Due to the size of the sample, hours worked in the three months to December 2020 is not possible for Wales.
+Due sample size, an estimate of the number of hours worked in the three months to January 2021 is not available for Wales.
 The latest hours worked data for Wales from the Annual Population Survey (APS) relates to a 12-month period ending September 2020, which covers six months of the coronavirus pandemic.
 During the year to September 2020, the average number of hours worked in Wales was 28.8 hours per week.
 This was a decrease of 2.8 hours from last year.
 Men in Wales worked an average of 32.5 hours per week and women worked an average of 24.8 hours per week.